amd/ryzen-ai-documentation/docs/modelrun.rst

    * - XLNX_ENABLE_CACHE
      - Optional
      - 1
-     - If unset, runtime flow ignores cache directory and recompile the model
+     - If unset, the runtime flow ignores the cache directory and recompiles the model.

 Python API Example